lutzSul/smartheating/README.md

 ```
 {installation} = Name of Installation corresponding to M-76 URL in application.properties file

-{roomnumber} = Number of the first configured channel for the thermostat
+{roomnumber} = Number of the first configured channel for the room in C-56

 2. disables the remote temperature setpoint if `/{installation}/{roomnumber}/targetHeatingCoolingState?value=3` is called.
 The following states are possible: